Velour Tracksuits Are Back, Baby

 Revolve.

-Juicy Couture Black Label Luxe Velour Zip Through Hoodie
+Juicy Couture Black Label Luxe Velour Zip-Through Hoodie

-If you'd prefer to rock the '00s trend in its truest form, look no further than this baby pink set by Juicy Coutire.
+If you'd prefer to rock the '00s trend in its truest form, look no further than this baby pink set by Juicy Couture.
 Paris Hilton would totally approve.

-Juicy Couture Black Label luxe velour zip through hoodie, $240 at ASOS
+Juicy Couture Black Label luxe velour zip-through hoodie, $240 at ASOS

 Photo: